pyvisa/pyvisa/docs/source/introduction/communication.rst

 PyVISA.
 However if it does not work using those tools, it won't work in PyVISA.

+For serial instruments (true or emulated over USB), you can also try to directly communicate with it using Putty or Tera Term on Windows, CoolTerm or Terminal / screen on macOS.

 Hopefully those simple tips will allow you to get through.
 In some cases, it may not be the case and you are always welcome to ask for help (but realize